MonashSmartStructures/ospgrillage/docs/source/rst/APIdoc.rst

 What functions are considered public API?
 ------------------------------------------
-This module comprised of user interface functions to take user inputs and pass to its corresponding object.
+This module comprised of user interface functions to take user inputs and returns its corresponding object creation